bhattlab/lathe/README.md

  * **skip_circularization**: Should circularization be omitted from the workflow?

+Lathe uses the Flye assembler by default.
+For Canu, please specify 'canu' for the assembler parameter in the config.
 For cluster Canu execution, please note: if set to True, you will need to install Canu, e.g. `conda install -c conda-forge -c bioconda Canu=1.8` as well as provide any additional required parameters for your job scheduler in the config.yaml file.
 Please see the example config file.
 When executing on a cluster, Canu will appear to fail, as the first process does not produce an assembly and instead spawns subsequent jobs on the cluster.
 Don't worry, just re-run Lathe when the assembly completes.

 To execute please run the following.
 Please note, you must substitute a parent directory containing all of your data and working directories for `/labs/`.